When Should I Call a Cocaine Abuse Hotline?

 If you scored 4, there is a 100% chance you’re addicted to coke.

-What Happens After a Cocaine Hotline Call?
+What Happens When I Call a Cocaine Addiction Hotline?

 Usually, you’ll be referred to next steps in addiction treatment.
 These follow.

 STEP 1: Evaluation and initial assessment.
 After you hang up the phone and check into a cocaine treatment facility, you will go through initial assessment and evaluation.
 During the evaluation addiction doctors and trained medical staff will get to know more about you, your addiction, as well as your physical and mental health.
 This way, they can tailor-make the program to fit your rehabilitation needs.